terrycojones/rpnpy/README.md

 provides easy access to many Python functions, and you can put Python objects and functions onto the stack and operate on them.

+I put a <a href="#background">Background</a> section at the bottom in case you're interested in why I wrote this.

 ## Installation

 `$ pip install rpnpy`.
 Or if you have [uv](https://docs.astral.sh/uv/) you